wooosh/maid/README.md

 Warning: Maid **WILL** overwrite your config files if you tell it to.
 I recommend backing up your configs before using maid.

 ## Installation
-> Eventually maid will switch to a proper install
+> Note: Eventually maid will switch to a proper install

 Maid only requires the golang compiler to be installed.
 ```